 society (protests, welfare, gender, corruption, education)

-The Seminar may also feature recent/new books or films on Ukraine.
+The Seminar will also feature new books and documentaries on Ukraine.

-Presentations at the Seminar will be based on short research papers (4,000 words).
-The Seminar favors intensive discussion, with relatively short presentations (8 minutes), followed with an extensive Q&A with the moderator and Seminar participants.
+Presentations at the Seminar will be based on research papers (4,000-6,000 words).
+The Seminar favors intensive discussion, with relatively short presentations (10 minutes), followed with an extensive Q&A with the moderator and Seminar participants.

-People interested in presenting at the 2022 Danyliw Seminar are invited to submit a 500 word paper proposal and a 150 word biographical statement, by email attachment in a single Word document, to Dominique Arel, Chair of Ukrainian Studies, at firstname.lastname@example.org AND email@example.com.
+People interested in presenting at the 2023 Danyliw Seminar are invited to submit a 500 word paper proposal and a 150 word biographical statement, by email attachment in a single Word document, to Dominique Arel, Chair of Ukrainian Studies, at firstname.lastname@example.org AND email@example.com.

 Please also include your full coordinates (institutional affiliation, preferred postal address, email, phone, and Twitter handle [if you have one]).
 Indicate also if you are on WhatsApp.
 If applicable, indicate your latest publication or, in the case of doctoral or post-doctoral applicants, the year when you entered a doctoral program, the title of your dissertation and year of (expected) completion.

 Note that a biographical statement is not a CV, but a written paragraph.
 The same requirements apply to submissions regarding a new book (500 word abstract in this case) or new film (which must include a secured link).